MoreDepth/google-homepage/README.md

 ### Experience
 It took me 3 days to build it out to a satisfactory level.
 I had to google my way around the definitions of some tags and how to use them - I'm still learning, though.
 But I have learned a lot!

 The **index.html** was pretty easy to write except for a few challenges with the icons, which I removed eventually.
-However, much of my time was spent on writing out the CSS tags to make the page come alive.
+However, much of my time was spent on writing out the CSS properties to make the webpage come alive.

-### What I learned...
+### What I learned

 1. Mastering CSS properties require practice, experimenting and testing your website.
 For instance, I got to find out the appropriate pixel values for `margin`, `padding`, `borders`, `line-height` and `letter spacing` by trial and error.
 I need to study further on this area to understand the concepts.